-- 2.1 This Discussion Paper deals with the reporting of post-retirement benefits that meet the following characteristics: - a) They include an asset-return promise; and - b) The sponsoring entity holds the plan assets upon which the benefits are dependent. - 2.2 For the purpose of this Discussion Paper, an asset-return promise is defined as a benefit which amounts to the higher of the return on an identified investible item or group of items such as a portfolio of equities; and a minimum guaranteed return. - 2.3 The plan does not need to transfer exactly the returns generated by the plan assets.
+- 2.1 This Discussion Paper deals with the reporting of post-retirement pension plans that meet the following characteristics: - (a) They include an asset-return promise; and - (b) The plan holds the plan assets upon which the benefits are dependent. - 2.2 For the purpose of this Discussion Paper, an asset-return promise is defined as a benefit which amounts to the higher of the return on an identified item or group of items such as a portfolio of equities; and a minimum guaranteed return. - 2.3 The plan does not need to transfer exactly the returns generated by the plan assets.
 A plan would not be excluded from the scope because it promises a benefit equal only to a share of the returns. - 2.4 However, an obligation must have arisen to the entity under the plan.
 If the entity has discretion in including any portion of the asset returns in the benefits, then a plan would not fall into the scope.
-An obligation can arise from the law, the terms of the plan or established past practices. - 2.5 The scope does therefore not include plans with a minimum return guarantee unless they also include a benefit based on the return of identified investible items.
-For example, a plan where the sponsor pays a fixed contribution and only guarantees a return of 4% p.a. would not be included in the scope of the project. - 2.6 A plan that include an asset-return promise is fundamentally different from a plan that promises only a guaranteed return.
-For one thing, the entity cannot use any excess return to reduce its contributions under the plan. - 2.7 EFRAG initially considered a scope that would include all plans with an asset-return promise regardless of whether the reporting entity holds the assets on which the benefits depend.
+An obligation can arise from the law, the terms of the plan or established past practices. - 2.5 The scope does therefore not include plans with a minimum return guarantee unless they also include a benefit based on the return of identified items.
+For example, a plan where the sponsor pays a fixed contribution and only guarantees a return of 4% p.a. would not be included in the scope of the project. - 2.6 A plan that includes an asset-return promise is fundamentally different from a plan that promises only a guaranteed return.
+For one thing, the entity cannot use any excess return to reduce its contributions under the plan. - 2.7 EFRAG initially considered a scope that would include also plans that specify the pool of assets, but where the entity does not hold the assets.
 There is a different risk exposure in the two cases the entity that holds these assets is only exposed to the risk that the returns do not exceed the minimum guarantee.
-On the other hand, the entity that does not hold these assets is also exposed to the risk that the return entity investment is lower than the return on the specified investible items. - 2.8 However, there is also the possibility that the return earned on the alternative investment exceeds the return on the specified investible items, which would allow the sponsoring entity to pay less contributions. - 2.9 It is debatable if, from a conceptual perspective, the different exposure to risks (and rewards) should result in a different accounting treatment.
-EFRAG considers that the approaches explored in this Discussion Paper would also be valid for plans with assetreturn promise where the entity does not hold the assets upon which the benefits are dependent, However, this would require to introduce additional assumptions in the illustrative examples about the actual returns on the alternative investments, and how the entity would use any excess or cover any shortfall.
-For simplicity, EFRAG concluded to limit the scope to those plans where the entity holds the assets upon which the benefits are dependent.
+On the other hand, the entity that does not hold these assets is also exposed to the risk that the return earned on the alternative investment is lower than the return on the specified items. - 2.8 However, there is also the possibility that the return earned on the alternative investment exceeds the return on the specified items, which would allow the sponsoring entity to pay less contributions. - 2.9 It is debatable if, from a conceptual perspective, the different exposure to risks (and rewards) should result in a different accounting treatment.
+EFRAG considers that more work is needed to assess if the approaches explored in this Discussion Paper would also be valid for plans where the entity does not hold the assets upon which the benefits are dependent.